7maylord/colorstark/contracts/Contract Explanation.md

 * Register with a name
 * Start a color-matching game
-* Swap colors to match a target configuration
+* Swap colors off-chain to match a target configuration
-* Earn points for solving the puzzle
+* Submit their solution to earn points
-* View their scores and rankings
+* View scores, rankings, and game history
 * End the game manually if needed
 * Upgrade the contract logic using OpenZeppelin components

-### Latest Updates

-**Frontend Integration Improvements**: Added dedicated functions for efficient game state management, eliminating the need for frontend applications to iterate through game IDs to find active games.
-These improvements provide instant game loading and seamless user experience.

 ---